M-amir097/ipc/English.README.md

   * Refer to [Adding/Changing IPC usage type method](#adding-changing-ipc-usage-type-method), add it to include/ipc_protocol.h and src/ipc_usage_info_table.c.

 ## Supplement
-* In src/ipc_usage_info_table.c, the information is described in the DEFINE_OFFSET_SIZE() macro, which using offsetof() and sizeof() to get the offset and size of member variables from the head of related structure.
+* In src/ipc_usage_info_table.c, the information is described in the DEFINE_OFFSET_SIZE() macro, which using offsetof() and sizeof() to get the offset and size of member variables from the head of the related structure.
-  * In order to make it easier to add usage types, the IPC process does not directly specifying variable names in data structures.
+  * In order to make it easier to add usage types, the IPC process does not directly specify variable names in data structures.
   * For each usage, by preparing an offset table of the data structure, it becomes possible to know what variables are in which byte of the sending data.
-    * By this structure, it is possible to check data change without directly specifying the member variable name inside the IPC process.
+    * This structure makes it possible to check data change without directly specifying the member variable name inside the IPC process.
-  * Adding the usage type according to [Adding/Changing IPC usage type method](#adding-changing-ipc-usage-type-method), the IPC inter processing can process for new usage.
+  * Adding the usage type according to [Adding/Changing IPC usage type method](#adding-changing-ipc-usage-type-method), the IPC inter processing can process new usage.